-Hearty Italian Beef Stew made with slowly simmered beef, vegetables, potatoes and red wine is comfort food at it’s best.
+Hearty Italian Beef Stew made with slowly simmered beef, vegetables, potatoes and red wine is comfort food at its best.
 Serve alone or over egg noodles.

 Stew is a wonderful one-pot meal that my family loves, especially in the winter.
 I also prefer to make my stew on top of the stove, so I have to plan on being home for several hours when I decide to prepare it.

 When making a stew, you want to choose a tougher cut of beef so that your meat doesn't fall apart during the long cooking process.
 I look for what happens to be on sale that particular week.

-Also be careful not to cut the pieces too small or they will simply fall apart and turn your stew to mush.
+Also be careful not to cut the pieces too small or they will fall apart and turn your stew to mush.
 You want to be able to see whole pieces and by cooking this low and slow for several hours, the meat just melts in your mouth.

 It is very important to clean celery to avoid harmful bacteria to grow and come in contact with your food.
-Back in my commercial kitchen days, the food inspector would head directly to the tuna or chicken salads first to test for bacteria, as celery was the usually the main culprit for higher counts.
+Back in my commercial kitchen days, the food inspector would head directly to the tuna or chicken salad first to test for bacteria; as celery was the usually the main culprit for higher counts.

 - Trim the top and bottom of the stalk and rinse under tap water.

 - Chop your celery.
-If you're using it in a stew like this, the pieces should be about 1/4″ thick.
-If you're using celery with a dip, a good size would be approximately 3″ or the size of your middle finger.
+If you're using it in a stew like this, the pieces should be about ¼" thick.
+If you're using celery with a dip, a good size would be approximately 3" or the size of your middle finger.